leandrobbj/get_next_line/README.md

 ## Algorithm

-The implementation uses a static buffer to manage leftover data between calls and handle any `BUFFER_SIZE` or line length.

 The core of the algorithm is a static `char buffer[BUFFER_SIZE + 1]`.
 Because it is static, it works as a cache that stores any leftover data read from a file descriptor that was not part of the previously returned line.

 ### Algorithm Flow